 Know your foot type.
 In my opinion, a podiatrist would be the best way to know your foot type and what’s going on.
 If you can’t run out to the podiatrist, there’s a couple of neat ways to see if you have a flat foot or a high-arch foot.
 Wet your foot and step onto a piece of construction paper.
 When you make an impression, it will show you how much your foot is flattening or how high of an arch you have.
 You can look at a person’s foot type and see why they are having pain.

 Avoid thin heels, the stilettos.
 They cause your foot to wobble around.
 Sometimes, the dress is just going to call for a stiletto, as long as it’s something that’s occasional.
 If you’re wearing stilettos everyday, you might want to consider a chunkier heel style and change it up a bit.

-4. Avoid thin soles, opting instead for a platform.
+4. Avoid thin soles, opt instead for a platform

 Kick your shoes off throughout the day and stretch your ankles and toes.

 6. Stretch your feet after you take your shoes off

 The stretches that you’ll want to do are the stretches that will target the front of the foot and ankle, like pointing your toes down, and pulling your toes up with a strap to get the Achilles’ tendon and the calf muscles.
 And then side to side to get to the instep and the outside of the foot.